 Kornit Digital Sets Third Quarter Earnings Release Date and Webcast

-/EIN News/ -- ROSH HA’AYIN, Israel, Oct.
-17, 2022 (GLOBE NEWSWIRE) -- Kornit Digital Ltd. (“Kornit” or “The Company”) (Nasdaq: KRNT), a worldwide market leader in sustainable, on-demand, digital fashionX and textile production technologies, announced today that it will release its financial results for the third quarter ended September 30, 2022, on Wednesday, November 9, 2022, prior to the market open.
+ROSH HA'AYIN, Israel, Oct.
+17, 2022 (GLOBE NEWSWIRE) -- Kornit Digital Ltd. ("Kornit" or "The Company") KRNT, a worldwide market leader in sustainable, on-demand, digital fashionX and textile production technologies, announced today that it will release its financial results for the third quarter ended September 30, 2022, on Wednesday, November 9, 2022, prior to the market open.

 The Company will host an earnings conference call and webcast reviewing these results and its operations on Wednesday, November 9th at 8:30 am ET.
 This conference call will be broadcast live and can be accessed by all interested parties through Kornit's website, www.kornit.com, in the "Investors" section.